turgunovjasur/Smartup_testlar/autotest/README_CORE.md

 # SmartUp Online Test Automation

-This project contains automated tests for the SmartUp Online platform.
-The tests cover the login process and order creation functionality.
+This project has automated tests for the Startup online platform.
+The tests cover the input process and base function.

 ## Requirements